Back

 • RAD may not be suitable for large and highly complex projects with strict regulatory compliance requirements.

-• Without careful management, the iterative nature of RAD can cause the project to lose sight of the scope and run into harmful business decisions.
+• Without careful project management, the iterative nature of RAD can cause the project to lose sight of the scope and run into harmful business decisions.

 • The effectiveness of the model is highly dependent on the availability of rapid development tools and frameworks, as well as experienced developers.